moztw/cc0-sentences/README.md

 The coveraged rate of phonetic of current corpus, compared to CnsPhonetic2016-08v2.cin input table.

-(calculate via [text tools](https://github.com/irvin/voice-text-tools) on [2020-10-28](https://github.com/irvin/cc0-sentences/commit/8f2a14da863e3a7e10e7fe628e3ac778b006b903) DB)
+(calculate via [text tools](https://github.com/irvin/voice-text-tools) on [2020-10-28](https://github.com/irvin/cc0-sentences/commit/ef71900c36bfd968ca7df7ed4ad7428f33a2381d) DB)
 11585 sentences

 ```
 ✗ node text-tools.js -c all.txt CnsPhonetic2016-08v2.cin
-Total numbers of phonetic in voice-text-tools&#x2F;CnsPhonetic2016-08v2.cin are 0
+Total numbers of phonetic in voice-text-tools&#x2F;CnsPhonetic2016-08v2.cin are 1567
-Numbers of phonetic from 2969 characters in all.txt are 1
+Numbers of phonetic from 2969 characters in all.txt are 1002
-We have cover Infinity% of the pronunciations.
+We have cover 63.94% of the pronunciations.

 ```